Jump to:

 ![[Wooden Shed Cladding] BillyOh Master Tongue and Groove Apex Shed](https://blog.gardenbuildingsdirect.co.uk/wp-content/uploads/2025/05/wooden-shed-cladding-thickness-guide-1-master-apex-shed.jpg)

-Not every shed comes with cladding, though.
+Wooden shed cladding is just panels of wood fixed to the outside of the shed to make the walls.
+Not every shed has cladding, though.
 Some are built using basic construction without the extra boards.
-If cladding is part of the design, you’ll come across one of three common styles:
+If cladding is part of the design, you’ll see one of three styles:

-Each of these styles comes in different thicknesses, which we’ll cover next.
+All of these cladding styles come in different thicknesses, which we’ll look at next.

 Different Shed Cladding Thickness

-Most garden sheds come with cladding that’s around 7mm to 11mm thick.
-There are thicker options too, like 19mm, 28mm, or even 44mm.
+Most garden sheds come with cladding that’s around 7mm to 11mm thick as standard.
+There are thicker options too for upgrades, like 19mm, 28mm, or even 44mm.
 They’re ideal for something sturdier or better insulated, especially for year-round use.

 Overlap does offer weather protection, but the boards are thinner, around 7mm.
 It’s great if you don’t need heavy insulation and plan to use it for light storage or seasonal use.

 Tongue and groove connections are also used on log cabin sheds.
-These are available in 19mm and 28mm thickness, but the main difference is that the logs span a much longer length along the walls, and they are constructed log-by-log instead of with panels.
-The added thickness of this option makes them an attractive option for shed enthusiasts looking for a warm workshop space.
+These are available in 19mm and 28mm thickness.
+The main difference is that the logs span a much longer length along the walls, and they are built log by log.

 How Shed Cladding Thickness Affects Weather Performance

-Let’s say you’re using your shed in tougher conditions—thicker cladding gives you peace of mind.
-Take T&G cladding, between 19mm and 44mm, for instance.
+Let’s say you’re using your shed in tougher conditions—thicker cladding reduces the chances of rainwater seeping through after pelting the walls.
 It’ll do a better job of blocking moisture and keeping the shed warmer and drier.

 Thinner cladding still does the trick if you’re using the shed for lighter storage or seasonal use.
-It might not offer the same level of insulation or weather protection, but it’s still durable.
+It won’t give quite the same insulation or hardcore weather protection, but it’s still strong and durable.
 This makes it enough for less demanding conditions.
+It might call for some additional sealing work to be done for its general maintenance.

 Round-up